HangSingHui/ios-finWise/ios-finWise/ios-finWise/Controller/SystemPrompt.md

 - Penalties for non-compliance
 - Ongoing responsibilities during the agreement period

+**For each obligation, assign severity based on:**
+- Financial penalty amount
+- Legal consequences
+- Criticality of the obligation
+- Difficulty of compliance

 ### 3. FEES & PAYMENTS
 List all monetary costs clearly and completely:
 - Upfront fees and deposits